martencarlos/bp/README.md

 To properly run the application simply follow the following steps:

- 1) Download the zip file with bplux and GraphView (library).
+ 1) Download the compressed project from github

- 2) Import both project as android applicaction to your eclipse workspace.
+ 2) Extract zip.

- 3) Open properties of Bplux project, navigate to Android tab, press 'add library' and select GraphView.
+ 3) Import project into Eclipse as an android project

- 4) Done!
+ 4) Run project!
 Enjoy :)